What is the Prevent strategy?

 The Prevent strategy is not just about discussing extremism itself, which may not be appropriate for younger children.
 It is also about teaching children about tolerance and mutual respect.
 The school will make sure any discussions are suitable for the age and maturity of the children involved.

-Is extremism really a risk in North Wales?
+Is extremism really a risk in this area?

 Extremism can take many forms, including far right views, animal rights activism, and various forms of religious extremism.
-Some of these may be a bigger threat in North Wales than others.
+Some of these may be a bigger threat in this area than others.

 Should I be worried?